An Introduction to Geometric Topology: Tubes and cusps

 \begin{prop} Every infinite tube is diffeomorphic to $S^1\times \matR^{n-1}$ or $S^1 \timtil \matR^{n-1}$ according to whether $\varphi$ is orientation-preserving or not. \end{prop} \begin{proof} By projecting $\matH^n$ orthogonally onto $l$, we give $\matH^n$ the structure of a $\matR^{n-1}$-bundle over $l$ which is preserved by $\varphi$ and hence descends to a structure of $\matR^{n-1}$-bundle over $\gamma$.
 The conclusion follows from the classification of vector bundles over $S^1$, see Proposition \ref{S1:bundle:prop}. \end{proof}

-A \emph{tube of radius $R$}, or a \emph{$R$-tube}, is the quotient $N_R(l)/_\Gamma$ of the closed $R$-neighbourhood $N_R(l)$ of $l$, shown in Fig.~\ref{tube:fig}.
+A \emph{tube of radius $R$}, or a \emph{$R$-tube}, is the quotient $N_R(l)/_\Gamma$ of the closed $R$-neighbourhood $N_R(l)$ of $l$, shown in Figure \ref{tube:fig}.
 It is diffeomorphic to $D^{n-1} \times S^1$ or $D^{n-1}\timtil S^1$, and in particular it is compact.
-Note that the boundary of a tube is not totally geodesic, see Fig.~\ref{tube:fig}.
+Note that the boundary of a tube is not totally geodesic, see Figure \ref{tube:fig}.